kamfonas/GR-GRIM/README.md

 # Golden Rank (GR) and Golden Rank Interpolated Median (GRIM)

-This repository accompanies the article *What can Secondary Predictions Tell us?: An Exploration on Question-Answering with SQuAD-v2.0* by Michael Kamfonas and Gabriel Alon which can be found [here](https://arxiv.org/abs/2206.14348).
+This repository accompanies the article *What can Secondary Predictions Tell us?
+An Exploration on Question-Answering with SQuAD-v2.0* by Michael Kamfonas and Gabriel Alon which can be found [here](https://arxiv.org/abs/2206.14348).

 Briefly, the Golden Rank is the rank of the best prediction, in predictive probability order, that matches a golden truth answer.
 For successful predictions, this rank is 0, for failed (secondary)  predictions it is a higher rank, whose magnitude may be attributed either to the example (difficulty, flaw) or by the model (architecture, training).
 We apply our analysis on results of the question-answering task on the SQuAD-v2.0 dataset.